Code-Institute-Submissions/deano98-milestone-fitness-ms5_MayResub/README.md

 ## Core Functionality:

-  * As a user I wish to be able to easily navigate througout the site
+  * As a user I can easily navigate throughout the site so that I can get to where I want quickly
-  * As a user I want to see all of the websites key information on the homepage
+  * As a user I can see the sites key information on the homepage so that I know what the site is offering immediately
-  * As a user I can visit the website on any kind of device with a similar experience
+  * As a user I can visit the site on any device so that I can visit on the go
-  * As a user I wish to be able to easily create an account on the website
+  * As a user I can create an account so that use the sites features

 ## Subscribing

-  * As a user I'd like to be able easily subscribe to the website
+  * As a user I can easily subscribe so that I can benefit from the premium features without hassle
-  * As a user I want to be able to easily see all of the features that come with a subscription
+  * As a user I can see all of the subscription so that make an informed decision on wether to subscribe
-  * As a user I would like to easily be able to cancel my subscription at any time.
+  * As a subscriber I can cancel my membership at any time if I change my mind
-  * As an admin I can manually update a users membership status
+  * As an admin I can manually update a members subscription status in case the need arises to

 ## Profile

-  * As a subscriber I want to be able to see all of my details on a profile page.
+  * As a subscriber I can view my details on the profile page
-  * As a subscriber I would like to be able to track my weight loss progress.
+  * As a subscriber I can compare my starting weight with my current weight so that I can track my progress
-  * As a subscriber I'd like to be able to leavee testimonials to share my progress with others.
+  * As a subscriber I can leave a testimonial so that share my progress with other users
-  * As a subscriber I need to be able to edit and delete my testimonial after it has been posted.
+  * As a subscriber I can edit or delete my testimonial so that I can change it if needed
-  * As an admin I can edit or delete testimonials.
+  * As an admin I can edit or delete testimonials so that I can change them if needed

 ## Nutrition and Fitness

-  * As a subscriber I want to get a meal plan personalised to me
+  * As a subscriber I can get a personalised meal plan so that I can lose weight
-  * As a subscriber I'd like to see a list of ingredients and clear instructions on how to prepare each meal
+  * As a subscriber I can see a list of ingredients and instructions for each meal so that I can prepare them easily
-  * As a subscriber I would like to be given workouts I can do at home
+  * As a Subscriber I can get workouts I can do at home so that I can improve my fitness

 ## Marketing

-  * As a user I can sign up for a newsletter to receive health and fitness tips
+  * As a User I can sign up for a newsletter so that I can receive health and fitness tips
-  * As a user I would like to be able to visit a facebook page to keep up with the site.
+  * As a user I can visit a facebook page so that keep up to date with the site

 ### Code Validation